Business-In-A-Box: ICM Generating Resilient Livelihoods for the World’s Ultrapoor

 ICM is optimistic that real transformation, one that encourages the poor to embrace the change and want it for themselves, is possible.
 As Dan Owens, ICM Co-CEO and CAO, puts it, “this has always been ICM’s goal — to see that hope, change that injustice, and transform peoples’ lives.”

-This entry was posted on Thursday, March 27th, 2014 at 12:05 pm and is filed under photo, recipient stories, video.
+This entry was posted on Thursday, March 27th, 2014 at 12:05 pm and is filed under ICM BASES, photo, recipient stories, Transform, video, Women.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.